dr-marek-jaskula/TestsUniversity/test/Customers.Api.Tests.Integration/ReadMe.md

 Console.ReadKey();
 wireMockServer.Dispose();

-And use it to simulate responses for given requsts (for instance it was "http://localhost:65012/example" because wireMockServer.Url was equal to "http://localhost:65012")
+And use it to simulate responses for given requests (for instance it was "http://localhost:65012/example" because wireMockServer.Url was equal to "http://localhost:65012")

 #### Good approach: